graphprotocol/contracts/packages/issuance/deploy/README.md

 - Design decisions made

 **What to update:**

 - Keep docs/ current with production procedures
-- Update analysis/ if comparing new approaches
+- Update legacy/ if comparing new approaches or adding analysis
-- Add to legacy/ only if referencing additional legacy work
+- Add to legacy/packages/ only if referencing additional legacy code
 - Maintain consistency across documents

 **Documentation principles:**

 - Keep production docs (docs/) focused and actionable
-- Keep analysis (analysis/, legacy/) comprehensive but clearly marked as background
+- Keep analysis (legacy/) comprehensive but clearly marked as background
 - Use clear, concise, technical language
 - Include examples and diagrams
 - Document both correct and incorrect usage
-- Explain *why* not just *what*
+- Explain _why_ not just _what_

 ---

 ## Acknowledgments

 This documentation synthesizes:

 - **Current Ignition spike** - Well-designed deployment modules and governance tooling
 - **Earlier deployment work** - Production-ready patterns and governance workflows
 - **Parallel analysis** - Target model proposals and alignment considerations